ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 The benefits of Flakes are obvious, and the entire NixOS community likes it very much.
 Currently, more than half of the users are using Flakes (especially new users in the NixOS community), so we can be sure that Flakes will never be deprecated.

-But currently Flakes still has many problems, and it is likely to introduce some breaking changes in the process of stablizing it, and it's currently uncertain how greatly of the breaking changes.
+But currently Flakes still has many problems, and it is likely to introduce some breaking changes in the process of stablizing it, and it's currently uncertain how greatly the breaking changes will be.

 So overall, I still recommend everyone to use Flakes, but be prepared for the problems that may be caused by the upcomming breaking changes.